Mail Monday: Language Arts through Penpalling

 August 25, 2022 • Treehouse Schoolhouse

-About eight months ago we began a weekly tradition in our homeschool that has stuck around and has become an enjoyable and integral part of our week.
+Several years ago we started a tradition that quickly became an enjoyable and integral part of our week.
 We call it Mail Monday!
 It’s simple, really.
 Each Monday, I pull out our Mail Monday box and each child writes a letter to a friend or family member.

-I also love that all of my children ages 2, 4, 7, and 9 can do it simultaneously at their own levels.
+I also love that all of my children can do it simultaneously at their own levels.
 My little ones can draw pictures and tell me what they want to say to grandma or a friend, and I can write the words.
 My 7-year-old may write a few sentences, and my 9-year-old a few paragraphs.

 My children have done everything from drawing pictures, to writing jokes, stories, and general notes.
 Sometimes they use stationary and other times lined or computer paper.
 We collect the addresses of any friends or family members over time and they copy them into their personal address books.
 They address the envelopes with their own return address and the recipient’s address.
 They add postage and use a wax seal or sticker to decorate the back.
 Then, they pop them in the mailbox and wait for a return letter!
 All of the letters we receive back go into a special bag for them to keep and refer back to when they write their pen pal back.